erossi8/PostgresServerSocket/README.md

-A simple JavaFx program that makes a postgres database available online (at the user's choice), through the use of a socket server.
+A simple JavaFx program that makes a postgres database available online (at the user's choice), through the use of a socket server.(Concurrent access supported)